 Software: The SSO solution for research and education and the InCommon Federation

 Shibboleth is the linchpin that securely authenticates identities within the InCommon Federation.
 It is a single sign-on (SSO) solution that allows management to make informed authorization decisions in a privacy-preserving manner.
 Shibboleth is used in the InCommon Trusted Access Platform architecture to support federated and campus single-sign-on services to local and cloud-hosted applications.

 Shibboleth is among the world’s most widely deployed federated identity solutions, connecting users to applications both within and between organizations.
 The Shibboleth components are open source and, while initially developed by Internet2, are now maintained by the international Shibboleth Consortium.

-- A user only needs their “normal” login credentials, not one per resource.
+- Users only need their home organization login credentials, not one per resource.

-- Access resources do not need to manage credentials.
+- Resource providers do not need to manage credentials.

-- Resources do not need to store and maintain this data.
+- Resource providers do not need to store and maintain this data.

 - Enables users, or their organization, to control the release of information.
 Also provides centralized auditing and reporting of the user authentication events/application access.

-The Trusted Access Platform provides packaged versions of Shibboleth software that are integrated with the other components.
-Also included are extensions such as the new Shibboleth User Interface for administrators.
+The InCommon Trusted Access Platform provides a packaged version of Shibboleth software that is integrated with the other components.
+Extensions, like the Shibboleth IdP User Interface for administrators, are also available.

 Check out the IdP metadata management graphical user interfaceLearn more